The people whose outfits I notice in July all have this in common

 But the people whose outfits I notice in the middle of July aren’t working harder than everyone else.
 They’re not over styling themselves either but rather, they’ve figured out how to stay stylish without adding a single layer or breaking a sweat.
 And it’s not exactly groundbreaking.
 They’re just being more deliberate with how they use texture, color, and accessories in their outfits.

 Consider these three as styling levers for getting dressed in the heat with ease.
-And you don’t even need to try them all at once.
-Pick one that matches how you already shop.
-Start with texture if you’re a neutral-loving minimalist.
+And you don’t even need to pull them all at once.
+Pick one that matches how you already shop: start with texture if you’re a neutral-loving minimalist.
 Drawn to color?
 You know where to go.
 If accessories are your weakness, build from there.

 Summer Styling Levers